Welcome to Faith-filled Families

 Help More Children Grow in their Faith

-• We work with church-based preschools and congregations of different denominations, all within a 100-mile radius of Virginia Theological Seminary.
+We collaborate with church-based preschools and congregations of different denominations, all within a 100-mile radius of Virginia Theological Seminary.

-• We provide parents with physical, digital, and practice resources, designed by the Faith-filled Families team, professionals in the field, and seminarians enrolled in Virginia Theological Seminary's children's spirituality classes
+Families are provided with thoughtfully designed physical, digital, and practice-based resources developed by the Faith-filled Families team, professionals in children’s spirituality, and seminarians enrolled in Virginia Theological Seminary’s children’s spirituality courses.